andrey-lolobrigida/rpg_games_data_analysis/README.md

 RPG Games Data Analysis
 ==============================

-A case study for learning purposes.
+A data science case study for learning purposes.

 The main notebook file is located in /notebooks/.